SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 But "Tim" is another object, so is "Bill".
 To access Bill's contacts we need to have a reference to the object by creating the variable `billsContact`.

-Now it is easy access the properties inside the object "Bill".
+Now it is easy to access the properties inside the object "Bill".
 Just use the newlly created variable `billsContact`.

 ```js live
 let contacts = {